-After carrying out a review of the supplier assessment questionnaire (for supplier engagement during the 2019-20 financial year) UniSuper has now adopted the Procurement MS Questionnaire.
+We continue to use the Procurement MS Questionnaire which we adopted in the previous period.
 This is a more optimised and appropriate modern slavery assessment for procured goods and services and was developed in conjunction with a relevant industry body and is more appropriate for the type of services we procure.